Nintendo: Marketing

 Nintendo of America has engaged in several high-profile marketing campaigns to define and position its brand.
 One of its earliest and most enduring slogans was "Now you're playing with power!", used first to promote its Nintendo Entertainment System.
 It modified the slogan to include "SUPER power" for the Super Nintendo Entertainment System, and "PORTABLE power" for the Game Boy.

 Its 1994 "Play It Loud!" campaign played upon teenage rebellion and fostered an edgy reputation.
 During the Nintendo 64 era, the slogan was "Get N or get out".
-During the GameCube era, the "Who Are You?" suggested a link between the games and the players' identities.
+During the GameCube era, the "Who Are You?" campaign suggested a link between the games and the players' identities.
 The company promoted its Nintendo DS handheld with the tagline "Touching is Good".
-For the Wii, they used the "Wii would like to play" slogan to promote the console with the people who tried the games including Super Mario Galaxy and Super Paper Mario.
+For the Wii, it used the "Wii would like to play" slogan to promote the console with the people who tried the games including Super Mario Galaxy and Super Paper Mario.
 The Nintendo 3DS used the slogan "Take a look inside".
 The Wii U used the slogan "How U will play next".
 The Nintendo Switch uses the slogan "Switch and Play" in North America, and "Play anywhere, anytime, with anyone" elsewhere.